johnzastrow/johnzastrow.github.io/_posts/2022-11-29-Geodata-organization.md

 **This is a living post.
 Check back for updates as I learned more.**

-Data Directory Structures
+#### Data Directory Structures

 The design of the structures defined below should directly  in this document were inspired by concepts found in the Spatial Data Standards for Facilities, Infrastructure, and Environment (SDSFIE) version 2.6 (https://www.sdsfieonline.org/), related Geofidelis guidance, and the Maine State GIS Catalog public geospatial data access pages (http://www.maine.gov/megis/catalog/).
 Some work was based on prior and similar efforts for the US Navy Marine Resources section of the Naval Facilities Command Atlantic (NAVFACLANT).

-DELIVERABLES - directories by delivery year then project name containing final products from either GPMCT or other parties.
+**DELIVERABLES** - directories by delivery year then project name containing final products from either GPMCT or other parties.
 Files in these project directories should never change and never be added to.

 Products may be data as well as documents.
 Data should be considered read-only - stored exactly as delivered without changes, additions, or restructuring.
 Data to be used should be copied into working directories outside the DELIVERABLES tree.

->
 > 2019
 >     Project_Name_A
 >     Project_Name_B
 > 2020
 >     Project_Name_C
 >     Project_Name_ D
 >

-MAIN - directories by subject then by year containing finalized, authoritative data that is the most recent, validated, complete, and approved data owned by GPMCT.
+**MAIN** - directories by subject then by year containing finalized, authoritative data that is the most recent, validated, complete, and approved data owned by GPMCT.
 Files in these subject directories should only change when 1) a new final version is available, 2) new authoritative files are added to GPMCT’s holdings, or 3) data should be removed because they are deemed too problematic for use.

 Data should be considered read-only until replaced by a newer finalized version.
 Data can be displayed from the MAIN tree, but should not be edited there.
 The MAIN tree should not contain working data.
 Data will be updated following GPMCT data stewardship guidelines from the data management plan, or as improvements become available, until the end of the year.
 Then the year directories are copied to make the next year unless the data did not change in the prior year.
 This approach allows for historical change tracking at the cost of increased data storage.

-Working - any directories created outside of DELIVERABLES and MAIN used for intermediate processing.
+**Working** - any directories created outside of DELIVERABLES and MAIN used for intermediate processing.
 Input data should be copied from the MAIN or DELIVERABLES trees before used in processing.

+{: .box-note}
+From an older version of SDSFIE than is current.
+I can't access SDSFIE materials any more as it's primarily a function for federal organizations, like defense installations, and the current useful tools and documentation are largely locked away... because how a base stores information about their roads and swampy hazards is a matter of national security it seems.

 | SDSFIE 2.6 Classes        | Maine State GIS Entity Classes                       | GPMCT Subject Directory Name | Contents                                                                                                        |